Quick Start

 Create your JUnit 5 test class:

-import org.berrycrush.berrycrush.junit.*
+import org.berrycrush.junit.*

 import org.junit.platform.suite.api.IncludeEngines